kumuluz/kumuluzee-samples/discovery/discovery-discover-jaxrs/README.md

-# KumuluzEE Discovery -- discover services in JAX-RS service
+# KumuluzEE Discovery &mdash; discover services in JAX-RS service

-> Develop a REST service, which discovers microservices, registered with etcd.
+> Develop a REST service that discovers a microservice registered with etcd.

-The objective of this sample is to show how to discover a service, registered with etcd using KumuluzEE service discovery.
-The tutorial will guide you through the necessary steps.
-You will add KumuluzEE dependencies into pom.xml.
-You will develop a simple REST service, which uses KumuluzEE Service Discovery for discovering services, registered with etcd.
+The objective of this sample is to show how to discover a service, registered with etcd using KumuluzEE Discovery extension.
+The tutorial will guide you through all the necessary steps.
+You will add KumuluzEE dependencies into pom .xml.
+You will develop a simple REST service, which uses KumuluzEE Discovery extension for service discovery.
-Required knowledge: basic familiarity with JAX-RS and REST; basic familarity with etcd.
+Required knowledge: basic familiarity with JAX-RS and REST; basic familiarity with etcd.

 ## Requirements